infiniteopt/InfiniteOpt.jl/docs/src/extensions.md

-For the sake of example, let's suppose we want to define a reformulation method for `InfiniteModel`s that are 2-stage stochastic programs (i.e., only `DistributionSet`s are used, infinite variables are random 2nd stage variables, and finite variables are 1st stage variables).
+For the sake of example, let's suppose we want to define a reformulation method for `InfiniteModel`s that are 2-stage stochastic programs (i.e., only `DistributionDomain`s are used, infinite variables are random 2nd stage variables, and finite variables are 1st stage variables).
 In particular, let's make a simple method that replaces the infinite parameters with their mean values, giving us the deterministic mean-valued problem.